One of the biggest barriers to entry for anyone trying to get into the action in online sports betting is all the unfamiliar lingo and terminology.

-A common numbering system used in Las Vegas to order bets.
-Books use these rotation numbers to assign unique IDs to markets.
+A numbering system commonly used in Las Vegas to order bets.
+Bookies use these rotation numbers to assign unique IDs to markets.

 There are many terms in sports betting that are related to specific games or contests.
-In some cases, theses terms are specific to one sport, like horse racing, American football, or ice hockey, but in other cases, the terms are specific to kinds of games, like multi-competitor races or head to head matches between teams.
+In some cases, these terms are specific to one sport, like horse racing, American football, or ice hockey, but in other cases, the terms are specific to kinds of games, like multi-competitor races or head-to-head matches between teams.